-I tell you this because, on a recent trip to my local Albertsons grocery store to pick up a loaf of fresh-baked bread for dinner, I decided to take advantage of a rare short line at one of the traditional check stands occupied by a real human grocery store clerk.
-In fact, for once in my life the grocery store gods seemed to be genuinely smiling on me because the only person ahead of me in line was a nice lady who was watching the cashier run the last three or four items of her modest order across the scanner.
+I’m telling you this because, on a recent trip to my local grocery store, I decided to take advantage of a rare short line at a check stand occupied by a human cashier.
+In fact, for once in my life the grocery store gods seemed to be genuinely smiling on me because, on this particular day, the only person ahead of me was a nice lady who was watching the cashier run the last three or four items of her modest order across the scanner.

-Now, although she didn’t do it, I suppose the nice lady could have whipped out her debit or credit card, swiped it through the machine, pushed “accept,” and then wrote her signature on the electronic pad.
-It’s easy and convenient; a simple series of tasks that usually takes about 15 seconds.
-Heck, I bet a lot of you out there can do it in less than ten; I know I can.
+With that, I figured the nice lady would have done what most people do nowadays: whip out her debit or credit card, swipe it through the machine, push “accept,” and then write her signature on the electronic pad.
+It’s easy and convenient.
+Best of all, it can be done in about 15 seconds.
+Heck, on a good day I can do it in less than ten.

-Then again, although it’s rather archaic, the nice lady could have also written a check, but she didn’t.
-Nope.
+And although it’s rather archaic, the nice lady most certainly could have pulled out a check too.

 Photo Credit: jswieringa